 from renewable sources

-due to the installation of hot water heat recovery systems
+heat water needed in our process due to the installation of hot water heat recovery systems

 Condensate is the hot liquid by-product resulting from steam energy that has been used in a heat transfer process.
 Condensate is warm water containing chemical additives that can be reused to produce steam, at just one-third of the cost of generating steam from fresh water and new chemicals.

-The BioMass process is considered carbon neutral because it prevents organic materials from entering landfills where dangerous GHGs would be emitted during the decomposition phase.
+The Biomass process is considered carbon neutral because it prevents organic materials from entering landfills where dangerous GHGs would be emitted during the decomposition phase.
 The ash created during the process remains organic and serves as an effective fertilizer, with low levels of sulphur, for local agricultural processes.

 Thermal energy generated within our Biomass systems largely serves to create steam for our dyeing and finishing processes as well as to create heat for our fabric dryers and power ancillary systems through the textile processes of our operations.
 We have introduced innovative technologies to capture the thermal energy from these processes and repurpose it into a variety of applications to reduce our overall energy requirements.